microsoft/OfflineCrashDumpUefi/README.md

 ## Future Directions

-At present, `OfflineDumpCollect` is a function, and you link with `OfflineDumpLib` to call it.

-In the future, `OfflineDumpCollect` will probably be moved into a separate binary, the `OfflineDumpCollect.efi` application.
-Then to call it, you would:

-1. Add your `OFFLINE_DUMP_PROVIDER_PROTOCOL` instance to the EFI handle table.
-2. Run the `OfflineDumpCollect.efi` application.
-3. Remove your `OFFLINE_DUMP_PROVIDER_PROTOCOL` instance from the EFI handle table.
+At present, `OfflineDumpCollect` is available as a function in the OfflineDumpInternal library.
+In the future, the OfflineDumpInternal library will no longer be available.
+Users should transition to using the `OfflineDumpCollect.efi` redistributable and invoking it using an `OfflineDumpCollectExecute` function.

 ## Contributing